Visual Cognition Research Lab

 About

-Welcome to VisCoRe, the Visual Cognition Research Lab (previously known as the "Perception and Cognition Lab").
+Welcome to VisCoRe, the Visual Cognition Research Lab.
 VisCoRe is part of the School of Psychology at the University of Ottawa.
 We conduct research on a wide variety of topics having to do with how the eyes and the brain enable us to see.
 Our primary focus is on face perception, where we examine such questions as how we recognize one another, how we read each others' facial expressions, and how various psychopathologies affect these abilities.
-We have also done work in navigation, older driver testing, and meta-cognition.
+We have also done work in biological motion, older driver testing, and meta-cognition.

 In investigating these complex questions, we take a multi-pronged approach, using a wide variety of methods.
 These include behavioural and psychophysical methods, as well as electrophysiological techniques such as electroencephalography and electromyography.

-The lab is run by Dr. Charles A. Collin, who heads a collegial and motivated team of graduate and undergraduate students, as well as volunteer RAs and USRA students.
+The lab is run by Dr. Charles A. Collin, who heads a collegial and motivated team of graduate and undergraduate students.
 To find out more, please take a look around at our people, publication and projects pages.

 Partners